 UC Denver’s Anschutz Medical Campus offers a master of science in management with a specialization in sports and entertainment.
 The program focuses primarily on management, with courses covering finance, law and negotiation, global entertainment management, and corporate risk management.
 Students also must take part in an internship in the sports and entertainment industry.

 The 30–credit master of entertainment industry management online program also features "London Calling," a travel abroad course in global sports and entertainment management in which students learn about entertainment marketing at an international level.
 Eligible applicants must have a four–year degree from an accredited college or university and provide their GMAT scores.
 Those who already hold an MBA may seek a waiver from this latter requirement.
 While the program does not require proof of previous work experience, staff members view this experience positively when making admissions decisions.

-UC Denver is regionally accredited by the Higher Learning Commission.
+University of Colorado Denver/Anschutz Medical Campus is regionally accredited by the Higher Learning Commission (HLC).

 6. Southern Connecticut State University